hegars/pcb-covox-amp/README.md

 ![main](/images/main.png)

+## Changelog

+* Added pads of inline DB25
+* Ordered Resistor Ladder
+* Added output selector so you dont have to populate amp abd use only one 3.5mm connector
+* Using RK097N potentiometers

 # pcb-covox-amp
 A tiny sound card based on the Covox Speech Thing design which includes an LM386 amplifier.
 I have another design that just has the resistor ladder portion only without the amplifier which can be found [here](https://github.com/yeokm1/pcb-covox).